French labour law is mainly based on the laws and regulations that constitute the Labour Code, the reference work for labour law practitioners.

 The labour authorities must be informed immediately that negotiations have been opened.

 To be valid, the employment safeguard plan must be signed by the trade unions who have received at least 50 per cent of the votes cast at the first round of the last professional elections.
 Finally, the majority agreement is submitted to the works council for its opinion before signature.

 Alternatively, if a collective majority agreement is not reached, a document drafted by the employer in which the content of the employment safeguard plan is set out as well as the conditions for dismissal.
 The employer discusses the content of this document with the works council and then finalises the document on completion of the consultation procedure.

-Specific rules govern the consultation of the works council.
+Specific rules govern the consultation of the works council (or the social and economic committee when it replaces the works council).
 The employer convenes the works council in an initial meeting and provides the works council with information on the dismissal project that is communicated in parallel to the DIRECCTE.
 During the first meeting, the works council may appoint an expert.